UNICORE-EU/uftp-docs/source/howto-test.rst

 The authentication and data transfer process works as follows:

-1. The UFTP client sends the username and password to the Auth server via HTTPS.

-2. The Auth server validates the credentials using the password file (``userdb.txt``) and maps the authenticated user to a local account using ``simpleuudb``.
+1. The client sends an authentication request containing the username and password to the Auth server.
+The Auth server validates the credentials using the password file (``user-authfile.txt``) and maps the authenticated user to a local account using ``user-mapfile.json``.

-3. If authentication succeeds, the Auth server issues a transfer ticket.

-4. The UFTP client uses this ticket to connect to the UFTPD server.

-5. The UFTPD server validates the transfer ticket using its configured truststore (``cacert.pem``), which contains the CA certificate used to verify the Auth server.

-6. If the ticket is valid, the file transfer is started.

-Only the Auth server and the UFTPD server require certificates (``auth.p12`` and ``uftpd.pem``).
+2. If authentication is successful, the Auth server sends a request to the UFTPD command port.
+This request notifies the UFTPD server about the upcoming transfer and includes the following information:

-The client does not require a certificate.
-Authentication is performed using only a username and password.
+   - a secret (a one-time password) that the client will use as the FTP password for authentication

+   - the user ID and group ID that UFTPD should use when accessing files

+   - the client's IP address

+   The UFTPD server will then accept an incoming client connection, provided that the supplied one-time password matches the expected value.

+3. The UFTP client connects to the UFTPD server and performs an FTP login using the provided one-time password as the password credential.
+After successful authentication, the client can open data connections, list files, transfer data, and perform other FTP operations.

 .. figure:: _static/test-uftp-setup.png
-   :alt: UFTP Test Configuration
+   :alt: UFTP Test Installation Authentication
    :width: 700px
    :align: center